-"Can my body fuction normal with just a piece of ovary?
+"Can my body fuction normal with just a piece of ovary?"

 right ovary removed left ovary only a piece left

 Generally speaking, as long as some ovarian tissue is left, this will be enough to continue to produce necessary quantities of hormones.
 However, sometimes the blood supply to the remaining ovarian tissue can be disturbed after surgery.
 This can lead to low levels of hormones, provoking symptoms of menopause.
 You should make a followup appointment and continue to followup very closely with your OB GYN doctor, who will watch for this problem.
 If it does develop, they will give you advice on what to do.
 In the meantime, you should make sure to mention to your doctor right away if you develop any symptoms such as night sweats, hot flashes, or irregular periods, as these could be the symptoms of low hormone levels.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.